 - There are boards up around the park which show you the current waiting times for the big rides helping you to plan easier.
 For all the rides we went on we didn’t have to wait more than about thirty minutes and the majority of them were quite a lot less.

 - Wide selection of different types of food outside your normal burgers and chips option.
-They are tailored to the land you are in so in China you can get noodles, in Mexico there is a hacienda eatery.
+Food outlets are tailored to the land you are in.
+In China you can get noodles.
+In Mexico there is a hacienda eatery.
 There is fast food, buffet and full sit down al a Carte restaurants.
 The ones in the Mediterrania area looked especially appealing.

 - Queuing is an inevitable part of theme parks, add in the fact that it can get pretty hot in Spain I was a little worried about everyone getting sun burnt.
 However most of the queuing areas are under cover which is a real bonus.